 This page will help you learn how the Age Pension works and the support available to help you access it.

-To qualify for the Age Pension, you must meet age and residency retirements.
+To qualify for the Age Pension, you must meet age and residency requirements.
 Centrelink then works out how much Age Pension you are eligible for, based on your income and assets.

 Age Pension age has been gradually increasing from 65 to 67 years.
 National Seniors stopped the push to increase Age Pension age to 70.